 The School of English and the Humanities offers Associate in Arts degrees for students who seek careers in education, law, journalism, mass communication, cultural studies, or the fine arts.
-Within the School, students can choose from pathways in Art, English, History, and Writing.
-The Departments of English and Humanities offer courses in art, English, Foreign Languages, History, Music, Philosophy, Religion, Speech, and Theatre.
-Through their coursework, students will hone their skills in expression, communication, and understanding, whether it's through understanding past or present cultures, or expressing themselves through writing, public speaking, or the creative arts.
-While some pathways may offer students the opportunity to move directly into a career after completing their degree, students also have the option of transferring before or after completing a two-year degree program.
-A two-year program in the School of English and the Humanities includes courses that many four-year colleges or universities require for several of their programs as well.
+Within the School, students can choose from pathways in Art Studio, English, History, and Writing.
+The Departments of English and Humanities offer courses in art, English, foreign languages, history, music, philosophy, religion, speech, and theatre.
+Through their coursework, students hone their skills in expression, communication, and understanding, whether through understanding past or present cultures, or expressing themselves through writing, public speaking, or the creative arts.
+While some concentrations may offer students the opportunity to move directly into a career after completing their degree, students also have the option of transferring to a four-year college or university.
+A two-year Associate in Arts concentration in the School of English and the Humanities includes courses that many four-year colleges or universities require for completing a bachelor's degree.